The Facts On Egg Freezing: Ask The Body Experts

 Along with buying tampons and choosing contraception, navigating the eventual tick-tock of a biological clock is one of the realities of being a woman.
 Sure, we know that female fertility doesn’t last forever, but that doesn’t mean the ‘right time’ to have a baby will be the same for everyone.

 Which is why there’s a rising number of women choosing to put their eggs on ice in order to future-proof their fertility.
-Here, we provide the facts on the egg freezing process and hear from the experts on why they think it might be a smart move.
+Here, we provide the facts on the egg freezing process and hear from the experts on why women need to be informed when making their fertility choices.

 What exactly is fertility preservation?